 Section 3.
-All officers will be required to attend a minimum of 40 hours CLEET continuing education training a year.
+All officers will be required to attend the CLEET minimum continuing education training hours each year.
 In addition, officers will be required to attend one CLEET legal update a year.
 If an officer fails to attend the required training and is suspended by CLEET, the officer will automatically be suspended without pay by the Employer.
 The City Manager may give special consideration on a case by case basis for circumstances beyond the control of the officer.
 Officers shall be responsible for the reinstatement fee unless circumstances warrant otherwise in the sole discretion of the City Manager.